 Address: Spreeweg 1, 10557 Berlin, Germany

 Website: Bellevue Palace

 Perhaps one of the most iconic symbols of Berlin, the Brandenburg Gate is an 18th-century neoclassical monument.
 The history of the gate dates back to the Frederick William II of Prussia who ordered the building of it on the area where the city gates once stood.
 One block north leads to the parliament building, the Bundestag.
-The Brandenburg Gate is the iconic symbol of Berlin but also one for Europe as a whole.
+This monument in Berlin is the iconic symbol of the city but also one for Europe as a whole.
 It is a place where major historical events took place and are generally considered a symbol of peace and unity for Germany and Europe.